subuser-security/subuser/docs/permissions-dot-json-file-format.md

    ,"shared-home"             : "emacs"
   ````

+ **Default**: The program does not share it's home directory with any other program.

  * `dependency`: Any program may depend upon at most one other program to provide a base image for it to build off of.

   Ex: